codeql-workshops/codeql-learning-catalog/README.md

 ## Using the Catalog as a Workshop Participant

-To use the catalog as a workshop participant it is necessary to first obtain...
+To use the catalog as a workshop participant it is necessary to first obtain